 The instructors for graphic design courses are typically professionals who have already spent many years working in the industry.
 Having the opportunity to learn from people who understand the business aspect of graphic design can give you a head start on your post-graduation job search.

-courses you might take as a graphic design major include:
+Some of the courses you might take as a graphic design major include:

 - Print and Editorial Design